xuyuji9000/reading/reading-notes/2021_01_02_shiv_lets_build_a_vcs.md

     > `init` is by design exposed to user, `_init` is a service to `init`

+    > It's interesting the whole script is organized around getting `shiv_bin` and pass parameter into it.

 - if condition based on script exit code